owid/owid-grapher/devTools/fonts/README.md

 make install
 ```

 The first `make` command will download Lato and Playfair Display and convert them to woff2 format using the FontTools library.
 After it completes, take a look at the `diff` output to make sure the changes it has made to `fonts.css` look reasonable.
-Then run `make install` to copy the css and woff2 files into the repo's `public` directory.
+You can also try running `make test` to try the generated webfonts in a browser before proceeding.
+Once you're happy with the results, run `make install` to copy the css and woff2 files into the repo's `public` directory.
 Afterwards, you can commit the font-related changes (if any) and run `make clean` to delete the intermediate files.

-You can also run `make report` to display the current division of characters between the LatoLatin subset (see below) and the full Lato font.
+You can also run `make report` to display the current division of characters between the Latin subsets (see below) and the full versions of each font.
 If a character needs to be added to the subset, find its hex ID in the listing and add it to the `LATIN_RANGE` variable in the Makefile then regenerate the fonts.

 ## Dependencies

--   Python3 (in order to use the [`fontTools.ttLib`](https://pypi.org/project/fonttools/) module for converting otf to woff2, creating the LatoLatin font with its [subset](https://fonttools.readthedocs.io/en/latest/subset/index.html) tool, and unpacking the `cmap` table to calculate `unicode-range` settings for Lato)
+-   Python3 (in order to use the [`fontTools.ttLib`](https://pypi.org/project/fonttools/) module for converting otf to woff2, creating the LatoLatin & PlayfairLatin fonts with its [subset](https://fonttools.readthedocs.io/en/latest/subset/index.html) tool, and unpacking the `cmap` table to calculate `unicode-range` settings for switching between the subset and full version in the browser)
--   the repo's copy of prettier in `../../node_modules`
+-   the repo's copies of prettier and express in `../../node_modules`

 ## Typefaces